What Makes Evidence in an NC Criminal Case Inadmissible?

 A basic principle of the U.S. criminal justice system is that a prosecutor must prove guilt beyond a reasonable doubt to convict someone accused of a crime.
 Evidence is the foundation for meeting this burden, and it’s also essential to the defense of an accused individual.
 However, the prosecution can’t use just any evidence to secure a conviction.
 There are constitutional and procedural protections regarding information that should be excluded from consideration for various reasons.
 If you’ve been arrested on criminal charges in North Carolina, keeping this inadmissible evidence out of court could be a turning point in your case.

-At Randall & Stump, PLLC, our lawyers have meticulous knowledge of the laws and rules regarding evidence in a criminal case.
+At Randall & Stump, Criminal Defense Attorneys, our lawyers have meticulous knowledge of the laws and rules regarding evidence in a criminal case.
 We apply these skills to protect your rights throughout the pre-trial phases, and we’re equally prepared to tackle complicated evidentiary issues at trial.
 To learn more about how we can help with your case, please contact our Charlotte office to set up a free consultation with a North Carolina criminal defense attorney.

 Understanding Inadmissible Evidence

 The starting point for the admissibility analysis is the North Carolina Rules of Evidence, which provides that information is generally allowed unless it contradicts your constitutional rights, state or federal statutes, or the Rules themselves.

 The Bill of Rights lays out your civil rights in a criminal case, and the North Carolina Declaration of Rights closely mirrors these provisions.
 These documents are a limitation on the power of government in criminal matters, prohibiting officials from engaging in acts that violate your rights.
 As they pertain to evidence, the two most important provisions are:

 - Your right to be free from unlawful search and seizure